Swiss-built laser trackers take leading role in assembly of all very large structures at the ITER fusion energy project

-Revolutionising the world of measurement and survey for 200 years, Leica Geosystems AG, part of Hexagon, creates complete technology solutions across a diverse mix of industries, such as aerospace and defence, safety and security, construction, and manufacturing.
+Revolutionising the world of measurement and survey, Leica Geosystems AG, part of Hexagon, creates complete technology solutions across a diverse mix of industries, such as aerospace and defence, safety and security, construction, and manufacturing.

 Instruments developed by Leica Geosystems AG are trusted by professionals across the planet for their precision, reliability, and the value they deliver.
 This trust grows directly out of Swiss engineering traditions of quality, innovation and dedication to customer satisfaction.

 With over 1000 employees, the manufacturing site at Heerbrugg (SG), Switzerland is the largest location within the company.
 Research and development, service and support departments are located in Unterentfelden (AG).